William Goodsonn

-Vice Admiral William Goodsonn (1610 – in or after 1680), also William Goodson, was an English naval officer.
+Vice-Admiral William Goodsonn (or Goodson; 1610 – in or after 1680) was an English naval officer.

 Early career

 William Goodsonn joined the Parliamentary cause during the Second English Civil War in 1647.
 During the First Anglo-Dutch War he was captain of the Entrance in the battle of Portland, 25 January 1663.
 He was a rear-admiral of the blue in the battles of June and July 1653.
-In the Anglo-Spanish War, he was vice-admiral under William Penn in 1654, and with him at attempt on Hispaniola, and capture of Jamaica in 1655.
+In the Anglo-Spanish War, he was vice-admiral under William Penn in 1654 and was with him at the attempt on Hispaniola and the capture of Jamaica in 1655.
 He took over command of the Jamaica Station after Penn went home.

-Goodsonn also took part in the Battle of the Dunes in 1658 (bombardment of the Spanish army by the English Navy to support the Anglo–French army).
+Goodsonn also took part in the Battle of the Dunes in 1658 (bombardment of the Spanish army by the English Navy to support the Anglo-French army).